cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 {: counter="bar" style="format (%c)"}
 * Network-facing interfaces are twin interfaces between the real network and its twin entity.
-They are responsible for information exchange between real network and network digital twin.
+They are responsible for information exchange between real network and Network Digital Twin.
 The candidate interfaces can be SNMP, NETCONF, etc.

 * Application-facing interfaces are Application-facing interfaces between the Network Digital Twin and applications.
 They are